Compelling period fiction for 9+ readers from the Waterstones Children’s Prize shortlisted Helen Peters.

 Out in the corridor, it’s 1814 and Evie finds herself dressed as a housemaid.
 She’s certain she’s gone back in time for a reason.
 A terrible injustice needs to be fixed.
 But there’s a housekeeper barking orders, a bad-tempered master to avoid, and the chamber pots won’t empty themselves.
 It’s going to take all Evie’s cunning to fix things in the past so that nothing will break apart in the future…

-Absorbing, brilliant storytelling from the author of The Secret Hen House Theatre, The Farm Beneath the Water and The Jasmine Green Series for younger readers.
+Absorbing, brilliant storytelling from the author of The Secret Hen House Theatre, The Farm Beneath the Water, Anna at War and The Jasmine Green Series for younger readers.